Faith47: Career

-Faith has been extensively traveling and creating site-specific artwork globally since 2006.
+Faith47 has been extensively traveling and creating site-specific artwork globally since 2006.
 Her artwork can be found in over 50 cities worldwide.

-Faith is a self-taught artist.
+Faith47 is a self-taught artist.
 Her schooling came through graffiti art of which she began in 1997.

-Her move into contemporary gallery and studio environment, as well as her exploitive directions into multimedia projects can define Faith as a multidisciplinary artist and in a league quite unique in her own.
+Her move into contemporary gallery and studio environment, as well as her exploitive directions into multimedia projects can define Faith47 as a multidisciplinary artist and in a league quite unique in her own.

-Faith has been primarily based in South Africa, she spent 3 years in Los Angeles from 2017 - 2020.
-From 2020 till present Faith has been nomadic, while her son Keya is currently living in New York.
+Faith47 has been primarily based in South Africa.
+From 2017 to 2020, she was resident in Los Angeles.
+From 2020 till present Faith47 has been nomadic, while her son Keya is currently living in New York.

 Solo exhibitions

 2012, Fragments of a Burnt History, David Krut Gallery, Johannesburg.
 Faith's first solo exhibition considered the transformation of Johannesburg into a more representative African city.

 2014, Aqua Regalia – Chapter One, Moniker Projects, London.

 2015,Aqua Regalia – Chapter Two, Jonathan LeVine Gallery, New York.